Meet America's new first family - CNN Video

 Meet America's new first family

-Now that their dad is the President-elect, CNN takes a look at Trump's children and their background.
+Now that their dad is the President, CNN takes a look at Trump's children and their background.

 Source: CNN